Share

 But other environments required much greater changes to be made before the population could thrive.
 On the planet Trees, for example, a complex biosphere already existed, which differed biochemically from Earth life quite radically.
 To allow colonists to live on this world they had to be radically changed at the molecular level, with many proteins and metabolic compounds being replaced with native versions.
 This adaptation allowed the colonists to digest local foodstuffs, but such a radical adaptation took many centuries of research and development, and many tragic failures, to achieve.

 Extreme environments such as the hydrogen atmospheres of gas giants, and the cold surfaces of ammonia-ice worlds, required even more radical biochemical adaptations.
 In some cases, the discovery of alien life in an environment entirely different to that of Earth gave impetus to the development of pantropic adaptations suitable for such conditions.
-For instance the floating ecology found at 54 Hydrae (Ruach) consisted of life where the cytoplasm was gas-based rather than liquid based.
+For instance the floating ecology found at Ruach consisted of life where much of the cell consisted of a gas-filled vesicle rather than liquid.
 After this discovery a range of very low density clades were created, capable of floating in the atmospheres of similar Jovian worlds.
 Similar discoveries of very-low temperature ammonia- and methane-based life allowed the development of low-temperature tweaks and neogen clades, using similar biochemistries.

 When the high-temperature biosphere on To'ul'h was discovered, human ambassadors and xenologists were radically altered to tolerate the searing temperatures of that world.
 At first these adapted humans were given humanoid forms, despite their extremophile biochemistry; however the conditions on the surface of To'ul'h are so different to anything that a human form can accommodate, these To'ul'h-adapted humanoids were practically helpless in the thick, hot, flowing winds at the bottom of the atmosphere.
 It was not until visitors to To'ul'h were given forms resembling the local biota that they could begin to function in those conditions.
 Similarly those To'ul'hs who came out of their shrouded planet to meet with Terragens in their own society were entirely helpless until they were given suitable forms (generally, although not exclusively, humanoid).